bpmn-os/bpmnos-engine/docs/md/token_flow_logic_subprocesses.md

 @note The failure occurring at this stage can no longer be caught by an @ref BPMN::EventSubProcess "event subprocess" with an @ref BPMN::ErrorStartEvent "error start event".

-Otherwise, the (ad-hoc) subprocess has been executed successfully.
+Otherwise, the (ad-hoc) subprocess has been executed successfully and all tokens at boundary events of the (ad-hoc) subprocess are withdrawn.

 In the case, that the (ad-hoc) subprocess has an @ref BPMN::EventSubProcess "event subprocess" with a @ref BPMN::CompensateStartEvent "compensate start event", a token is created at this start event.
 In the case, that the (ad-hoc) subprocess has a @ref BPMN::CompensateBoundaryEvent "compensate boundary event", a token is created at this boundary event.
 If the (ad-hoc) subprocess has an outgoing sequence flow, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DEPARTED "DEPARTED".